tapdata/idaas-pdk/README.md

 ## How to contribute to idaas-pdk
 * Fork idaas-pdk
+* DataSource can be database, SaaS, private protocol etc. Which your connector will connect with
-* Create ${database}-connector module under connectors
+* Create ${datasource}-connector module under connectors
 * Implemented the methods that PDK required, and the features you want to provide
-* Pass TDD tests
+* Prepare TDD config json file to pass TDD tests
+* Prepare README file with the steps to set up the datasource test environment
-* Submit Pull Request
+* Submit Pull Request to review-pr branch
+* Tapdata tester will set up the database environment and run TDD tests
-* Will merge after review
+* Will merge after TDD tests are passed

 ## Roadmap